 for the BIG-BANG?

-Here I am stuck in a temporary body on a seemingly insignificant planet.
-Right now I'm here, but at one time I wasn't; and, before long I won't be again.
+Here we are stuck in a temporary body on a seemingly insignificant planet.
+Right now we're here, but at one time we weren''t; and, before long we won't be again.
 So is my life, or anybody else’s who has ever lived on the planet, meaningful in the grand scheme of things?